veg/hyphy-analyses/BUSTED-PH/README.md

 ## Is there evidence of selection associated with a trait/phenotype?

+---
-<span style = 'color:red;font-size:1.5em'> This is a legacy analysis maintained for backward compatibility.
-BUSTED-PH has been integrated into the standard library of HyPhy and is accessible via `hyphy busted-ph`. </span>
+<strong>This is a legacy analysis maintained for backward compatibility.
+BUSTED-PH has been integrated into the standard library of HyPhy and is accessible via `hyphy busted-ph`. </strong>

+---

 > In collaboration with the [Nathan Clark lab](https://nclarklab.org) and the [Maria Chikina lab](https://chikinalab.org)